William Amamoo reveals why he retired from international football

 Source: footballghana.com

-William Amamoo currently head of goalkeepers department for Gefle in Sweden has revealed that Black Stars technical handlers sidelining him led to his retirement from international football.
+William Amartey Amamoo, the current head of goalkeepers department for Gefle FC in Sweden has revealed that Black Stars technical handlers sidelining him led to his retirement from international football.

-Speaking to local radio station Space FM the former Black Stars goalkeeper said

 “I was much disappointed in the then National team handlers for how they handled certain issues in the team,"